janniks/vue-notion/docs/README.md

 There are a few required steps to allow Nuxt to work with vue-notion

-- Install vue-notion as a dependency to your Nuxt project – `npm install vue-notion`
+- Install vue-notion as a dev-dependency to your Nuxt project – `npm install vue-notion --save-dev`
 - Add `"vue-notion/nuxt"` to the `buildModules` array in `nuxt.config.js`.

 ```js